 Stiffness in limbs, sometimes to the point of severely affecting mobility.

-Migraine (this doesn’t necessarily mean with pain in the head, I very rarely get the headache, I usually have visual symptoms, numbness in my hands or nose and nausea).
+Migraine (this doesn’t necessarily mean with pain in the head, I very rarely get the headache, I usually have visual symptoms, numbness in my hands or face and nausea.)

 Painful menstrual cramps